What is Rose Croix About?

 The Rose Croix of Heredom

 The Rose Croix degree is one of the degrees of the Ancient and Accepted Rite, an Order of Freemasonry as old as the Craft itself.
 The Rose Croix degree is in fact the 18th of 33 degrees of the Rite.
 In the ceremony of joining a Rose Croix Chapter, a brother is ‘Perfected’ as a ‘Prince Rose Croix of Heredom’.
-In England, Wales, Scotland and Ireland, this degree is specifically Christian.

 Our Order is governed by the ‘Supreme Council 33° for England and Wales and its Districts and Chapters Overseas’.
 There are other Supreme Councils, for example, for Scotland.
 Full details of the requirements for membership of the Order are given in the ‘Rules of the Supreme Council’, but advice would be given by a Recorder (he is the Secretary of a Chapter) or any of the members.